Iraq's oil minister expects northern exports to resume within two weeks

 Baghdad and the KRG signed a temporary agreement on April 4 to restart northern oil exports.

-Efforts to restart flows are facing further setbacks as the two governments iron out several aspects of the deal.
+But efforts to restart flows face further setbacks as the two governments iron out several aspects of the deal.

 "We haven't reached an agreement with the Kurdish side," the Iraqi minister said on Wednesday.

-Iraq's Central Bank has approved the use of a KRG bank account with Citi in the United Arab Emirates for the SOMO oil sales, as well as the sale of KRG oil, three sources told Reuters.
+Iraq's central bank has approved use of a KRG bank account with Citi in the United Arab Emirates for the SOMO oil sales, as well as sale of KRG oil, three sources familiar with the matter told Reuters.

-However, politicians in Baghdad are now raising questions about the account, facing pressure from some members of the Coordination Framework, an alliance of Iran-aligned factions, who oppose its location, according to three sources.
+However, politicians in Baghdad are raising questions about the account, whose location has drawn opposition from some members of the Coordination Framework, an alliance of Iran-aligned factions, one of those sources - and two others - said.

 Citi did not immediately respond to a request for comment.